osg-htc/docs/docs/data/install-xrootd.md

 1. Testing the configuration

-     From the terminal, generate a proxy and attempt to use davix-get to copy from your XRootD host (XrootD service needs to be up and running see the [services section](#managing-xrootd-services))
+     From the terminal, generate a proxy and attempt to use davix-get to copy from your XRootD host (the XRootD service needs running; see the [services section](#managing-xrootd-services)).
+For example, if your server has a file named `/store/user/test.root`:

         :::console
-           davix-get https://%RED%yourHostname%ENDCOLOR%:1094/store/user/goughes/test.root -E /tmp/x509up_u28772 --capath /etc/grid-security/certificates
+           davix-get https://%RED%yourHostname%ENDCOLOR%:1094/store/user/test.root -E /tmp/x509up_u`id -u` --capath /etc/grid-security/certificates

 !!! note
     For clients to successfully read from the regional redirector, HTTPS must be enabled for the data servers and the site-level redirector.

 !!! warning
-    If you have `u *` in your Authfile recall this allows ALL users, including unauthenticated.
+    If you have `u *` in your Authfile, recall this provides an authorization to ALL users, including unauthenticated.
 This includes random web spiders!

 #### (Optional) Enable HTTP based Writes

-The primary changes are to the Authfile; you will need to add several a (all) authorizations to where users need to be able to write.
-See the [Authentication File Section](##authorization-file)
+No changes to the HTTP module is needed to enable HTTP-based writes.
+The HTTP protocol uses the same authorization setup as the XRootD protocol.
+For example, you may need to provide `a` (all) style authorizations to allow users authorization to write.
+See the [Authentication File section](##authorization-file) for more details.

 ### (Optional) Enabling a FUSE mount